green-light-app/green-light-planning/README.md

 # Stretch Goals
 - WebSocket Chat
 - Live Notifications of Match/Chat
+- Algorithm to float more likely Matches to the top of the queue
 - Report a Ghost Feature (button)
+  - if they do not respond to your most recent msg in 5 days, they are confirmed as a ghost upon report
+  - ghosts are pushed down the queue of potential matches (less likely to see them)
+  - 10 ghosts per month - your account is temporarily suspended for 1 week?
 - Report Stuck with Bill Feature (button)
 - Rating System for Review Feature (catfishing photos, conversation, polite, handsy)
-- Advanced Algorithm to float more likely Matches to the top of the queue
 - Link profiles to IG
 - Link profiles to Spotify